 Ingredients

 Milk chocolate: some good quality milk chocolate works well in this recipe.
-It doesn't need to be top-shelf stuff, but a good mid-range chocolate works fine.
+It doesn't need to be top-shelf but a good mid-range chocolate works fine.
+This would also work well with dark chocolate if that's your thing.

 Gingerbread cookies: add a wonderful festive flavor to this festive rocky road.
-You can make your own gingerbread men or use store brought if you prefer.
+You can make your own homemade gingerbread cookies or use storebought for a quick and easy option.

 Candied ginger: a little candied ginger enhances the flavor and provides some balance to the sweetness of the chocolate.
 Uncrystallized is best.
-It goes without saying but this is strong stuff, so cut it up into smaller pieces or it will blow your head off!
+It goes without saying but this is strong stuff, so cut it up into smaller pieces or it can overwhelm your tastebuds!

 Red and Green chocolate candy: red and green chocolate candy adds a lovely festive feel to this rocky road.
 I used red and green M&Ms but you can use whatever festive colored candy you like.

 Marshmallows: an essential ingredient in any rocky road.
-I like to use the usual medium size marshmallows, as opposed to jumbo ones or mini ones, as I find you get good chocolate to marshmallow ratio.
-I have used all white marshmallows but you could use pink ones too if you like.
+I like medium-sized marshmallows, as opposed to jumbo ones or mini ones, as I find you get a good chocolate to marshmallow ratio.
+White marshmallows give the cleanest look but feel free to mix things up with other colors if you like.

-Roasted almonds: add crunch and flavor to this rocky road.
-If you can't get roasted almonds you can get natural almonds and dry roast them yourself.
+Roasted almonds: add crunch and flavor to this festive rocky road.
 You can also replace the almonds with any other nuts you like.
 Some yummy options include peanuts, pecans, or macadamias.

 Salted pretzels: might sound like a strange addition to the rocky road but trust me on this one.
-The salted pretzels provide a crunchy, salty element, sort of like a salted caramel contrast, and help cut through the sweetness of the Biscoff and white chocolate.
+The salted pretzels provide a crunchy, salty element and help cut through the sweetness of the rest of the ingredients.

 See the full recipe card at the end of the post for ingredient amounts and instructions.

-Line a baking tray or slice tray with foil.
+Line a baking tray with foil.
 Roughly break up the gingerbread cookies into pieces.
-Chop the ginger into smaller pieces.
+Chop the candied ginger into small pieces.
 Roughly break up the pretzels.
 Add the marshmallows, gingerbread cookies, ginger, pretzels and roasted almonds to a bowl and mix.

-Chop up the milk chocolate and put it into a microwave-proof bowl and melt in the microwave in thirty seconds to one-minute bursts until smooth and fully melted.
+Chop up the milk chocolate and put it into a microwave-proof bowl and melt in the microwave in thirty seconds to one-minute bursts until smooth and fully melted, stirring between each burst.

 Working quickly pour the melted chocolate over the dry ingredients and mix well to combine.
 Pour onto the lined tray and flatten out.
 Sprinkle on the red and green chocolate candy.
-Leave to cool and set completely.
-You can speed the process up by putting the tray in the fridge for one hour if you want to.
+Leave to cool and set completely, preferably at room temperature.

-Wait until it's completely cool and set, then use a large sharp knife to cut it into pieces.
+Wait until the chocolate is completely cool and set then use a large sharp knife to cut the rocky road into pieces.

 How to serve

-To serve pop the gingerbread rocky road onto a plate and enjoy!
-Or eat it straight from the container if you can't wait that long 😀 You can also make it up into wonderful homemade Christmas gifts by putting some into pretty clear festive bags and tieing with ribbon.
+To serve pop the gingerbread flavored rocky road onto a plate and enjoy!
+Or eat it straight from the container if you can't wait that long 😀 You can also make it up into wonderful homemade Christmas gifts by putting some into pretty clear festive bags and tying them with ribbon.

 How to store